-As noted above, Mr. Gallo is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Mr. Schulz is also the portfolio manager for other accounts.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts or activities for which Mr. Gallo is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the International Growth Component of the Fund or other accounts for which Mr. Schulz is responsible when his compensation is calculated may be equal or can vary.